rl-lang/e-rl/README.md

 RL is the **RL embedded scripting engine**: a hard fork of the rl-lang toolchain, rebuilt as a `#![no_std]`-only language runtime that runs on bare metal and custom kernels.

-> **Note:** this project is an independent fork.
-It is not affiliated with, endorsed by, or
+> **Note:** this project lives in the same org as rl-lang, but it is a separate fork with its own
-> maintained by the rl-lang project or its maintainers, and the RL language maintained here is
+> maintainer.
+It is not maintained by the rl-lang project's lead maintainer, and the RL language
-> not the same project as upstream rl-lang.
-This repository has its own maintainer.
+> maintained here is not the same project as upstream rl-lang.

 It keeps the RL language and its bytecode VM, and drops everything that assumes a hosted OS - the CLI, TUI REPL, type checker, language server, tree-walking interpreter, and every OS-facing